 Old Main 385

-Research Interests: Applications of cognitive learning principles to educational practice, methods to improve reproducibility of research.
+Research Interests: Applications of cognitive learning principles to educational practice, methods to improve the reproducibility of research.

 Dr. Ceyhun (Jay) Sunsay